 More information about Music Therapy can be found through the American Music Therapy Association.

 All families staying at RMHC have a story to tell.
-Visit the Chapel to learn about the Friendly Loom where yarn and ribbon are intertwined with words from families sharing their experiences at the House.
+Visit the Reflection Room to learn about the Friendly Loom where yarn and ribbon are intertwined with words from families sharing their experiences at the House.
 Families are encouraged to weave their messages of hope and perseverance on the loom at any time, day or night.

 Sadie Abler, ATR, LPC is a certified art therapist and licensed professional counselor who works to support patients and their families at Children’s Wisconsin and RMHC Eastern Wisconsin.
 Sadie offers an art therapy group once per week at RMHC and Mon-Fri individual and family art therapy services at Children’s Wisconsin.
 Sadie is passionate about art’s healing properties and is excited to share this opportunity for growth, community, and therapeutic support with the RMHC families.
 Through artistic expression one can alleviate anxiety, process emotions and experiences, and create new understanding and connections.
 Groups are open to all, as no prior experience is needed to benefit from art therapy.

 Melissa Neitzel, MT- BC, NICU-MT, NMT serves at RMHC Eastern Wisconsin and Children’s Wisconsin (CW) through the generosity of a grant from Kohl’s.
 Melissa is a board certified music therapist who provides an evening music therapy group once a week at RMHC for patients and their families.
 Alongside RMHC, Melissa provides music therapy throughout CW conducting individual bedside visits.
 Melissa believes in the power of music and that can be used as an outlet to express the unspoken, support emotions, distract from pain, and relieve stress.
 All are welcome to join in music group- no experience is necessary!